Third culture kid

-Third culture kids (TCK) or third culture individuals (TCI) are people who were raised in a culture other than their parents' or the culture of their country of nationality, and also live in a different environment during a significant part of their child development years.
+Third culture kids (TCK) or third culture peoples (TCI) are people who were raised in a different culture than their parents, for a large part or the entirety of their childhood and adolescence.
 They typically are exposed to a greater volume and variety of cultural influences than those who grow up in one particular cultural setting.
 The term applies to both adults and children, as the term kid refers to the individual's formative or developmental years.
 However, for clarification, sometimes the term adult third culture kid (ATCK) is used.

-TCKs move between cultures before they have had the opportunity to fully develop their personal and cultural identity.
-The first culture of such individuals refers to the culture of the country from which the parents originated, the second culture refers to the culture in which the family currently resides, and the third culture refers to the distinct cultural ties among all third culture individuals that share no connection to the first two cultures.
+In the expression "third culture kid", the first culture is the culture in which the parents grew up; the second culture refers to the culture in which the family currently resides; and the third culture is the fusion of these, the one to which the child will identify the most.